datafilter/HalfKey/usage.md

 ## 🧂🌶️ Salt & Pepper to spice up your password 🌶️🧂

-[HalfKey](readme.md) uses Salt & Pepper approach similar to how passwords are saved in databases
+[HalfKey](readme.md) is a key stretching approach to supplement login credentials.
+It uses Salt & Pepper similar to how passwords are saved in databases.

 __Salt__:
 Some random data saved along with each password
 __Pepper__:
-A secondary password that you memorize (The same pepper is used for all passwords)
+A password that you memorize that is different from your password manager password (The same pepper is used for all passwords)

-You memorize 2 passwords - your password manager password, and a pepper password.

 For each sensitive password, you make up and save a unique salt for it.